This guide will make your search for the best wetsuit simple.

 What with myself and Jim making an imminent move to Ireland, we’ve got wetsuits on the brain.
 Big, wooly, warm ones.
 And also pints of Guinness- but that’s a topic for another day.

-My point is: there’s heeeella lotta wetsuits on the market these days, and trying to find the perfect kitesurfing wetsuit can make you feel kinda like this guy:
+My point is: there’s heeeella lotta wetsuits on the market these days, and trying to find the perfect wetsuit can make you feel kinda like throwing your laptop out the window.

 Listen, I feel you.
 I’ve been exactly where you are; trawling through online shops, trying to work out which wetsuit will fit over your butt and which’ll look like a very, very expensive bin bag.

-So to help ease you through the process, I’ve compiled all the info I found during my own deep dive into the world of wetsuits and created what I THINK is a pretty user-friendly guide.
-Plus also some funny gifs.
-Because who doesn’t like those guys?!
+So to help ease you through the process, I’ve compiled all the info I found during my own deep dive into the world of wetsuits and created what I THINK is a pretty user-friendly guide with all the best wetsuit brands.

-We’ll also go through each of the factors you should consider when buying a kitesurf wetsuit, from the cut to the fabric and everything in between.
+We’ll also go through each of the factors you should consider when buying a surfing or kitesurfing wetsuit, from the cut to the fabric and everything in between.

 Meanwhile, Jim and I will continue to update this list as we get around to trying all the suits we can get our hands on!